 If you want to know whether you're eligible, check out this post on the Second Stimulus Payment.

 So that you have guidance on what income to look at when checking your eligibility, you should know that the first Economic Impact Payment was based on the 2019 tax year information, and a 2018 return may have been used if the 2019 was not filed or processed.
 Now, the eligibility for the Recovery Rebate Credit and the amount you're eligible to receive will both based on the 2020 tax year information.

 In order to claim the Recovery Rebate Credit, you will need to know the amounts of the Economic Impact Payments you have received, if any.
 You can easily find this on your Economic Impact Payment notice 144.

 If you don't have your Economic Impact Payment notice, you can view the amounts of your first and second Economic Impact Payments through your individual online account on the IRS website.
 For married filing joint individuals, each spouse will need to log into their own account to view their payments amounts.

 To avoid recovery rebate credit delays, it is urgent that you file a complete and accurate 2020 tax return as soon as possible.

-Whether you need help with just your current tax year 2020 return, need help with a tax problem, want to create an international tax strategy that will save you money and give you peace of mind while living abroad, or you need to get caught up with late tax filings, you can get started by booking a FREE, no obligation, initial consultation with me.
+Whether you need help with just your current tax year 2020 return, need help with a tax problem, want to create an international tax strategy that will save you money and give you peace of mind while living abroad, or you need to get caught up with late tax filings, you can get started by booking an initial consultation with me.
 I’m here to help you!

 If you would like to schedule a time of your convenience to discuss your situation further and your tax questions, contact me.